cbossie/cbazurebootcamp/README.md

   * Select "Compute"

 1. Lab 1 - "Develop and debug a serverless application locally using Azure Functions and Visual Studio" (30 minutes)
-2. Lab 2 - Building a serverless application using Azure Functions and Azure Logic Apps
+2. Lab 2 - Building a serverless application using Azure Functions and Azure Logic Apps (30 minutes)

 * Lab 3 -